MedAlyo/pruebaGitHub/README.md

 ```
 At some point it may ask for a GitHub token.
 They can be obtained from **GitHub** → **Account Settings** → **Developer Settings** (On the left, at the bottom) → **Personal access tokens** → **Generate new token**.
 8. Check Github if the file has been uploaded correctly.

+## Conclusion

+In conclusion, GitHub is an essential platform for software developers and teams seeking to improve efficiency, collaboration, and code quality.
+Its robust features, strong open-source community, and integration capabilities make it a valuable asset for modern software development practices.
+By leveraging GitHub, developers can streamline their workflows, collaborate effectively, and contribute to the growth of the software development ecosystem.